 Finally, you can then edit and annotate your visual map by re-arranging the papers, adding labels or changing the colors.
 Watch the video below for detailed instructions on just how to do that.

-Now that you've created a literature map of your existing work, you can use it to discover additional sources or find potential research gaps.
+Now that you've created a map of the literature of your existing work, you can use it to discover additional sources or find potential research gaps.

 You can search for relevant articles on your topic using your literature map.
 Litmaps will find relevant literature based on how it connects to all the literature you have already.
 You can also use your Litmap to find potential research gaps you may have overlooked.